joomla-update-org/joomla-update.org/README.md

 All the files on the server in automatic mode are replicated from the official servers and are completely safe.
 The replicas are checked four times a day.

-You will need to manually specify an alternative update server in the settings of the component of Joomla!, and using the component [«Update server Manager»](https://github.com/joomla-update-org/com_updsrv/releases/latest) create an update server entry for other extensions.
+You will need to manually specify an alternative update server in the settings of the component of Joomla!, and using the component [«Update server Manager»](https://github.com/joomla-update-org/com_updsrv/releases/latest) create an update server entry for other extensions (temporarily unavailable for Joomla!
+4.x).

 Using this update server, you take full responsibility for the fate of your website.
 The creator of this service shall not bear any responsibility to you for your use of the update server.